Aantrreksh/sql-query/authentication.md

 #### Custom user ID and password for each data resource
 {: #userpassword}

 You can use the USER and PASSWORD keywords in the corresponding FROM or INTO clauses to securely pass user ID and password for each resource location.
-To ensure that the passing of sensitive data is secure, store the password as a arbitrary secret in an instance of {{site.data.keyword.<secrets manager>}} to which you have access and then use the CRN of this arbitrary secret instead of the plain text password.
+To ensure that the passing of sensitive data is secure, store the password as an arbitrary secret in an instance of {{site.data.keyword.secrets-manager_full}} to which you have access, and then use the CRN of this arbitrary secret instead of the plain text password.
 For more information, see [Storing arbitrary secrets]([/docs/sql-query?topic=sql-query-kpsetup](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-arbitrary-secrets&interface=ui)) about how to store the password securely.

-In addition there is still the option to store the password as a custom standard key in an instance of {{site.data.keyword.keymanagementserviceshort}} to which you have access and then use the CRN of this custom standard key instead of the plain text password.
-For more information, see [Setting up custom secrets in Key Protect](/docs/sql-query?topic=sql-query-kpsetup) about how to store the password securely.
+In addition, you also have the option to store the password as a custom standard key in an instance of {{site.data.keyword.keymanagementservicelong}} to which you have access, and then use the CRN of this custom standard key instead of the plain text password.
+For more information, see [Setting up custom secrets in {{site.data.keyword.keymanagementserviceshort}}](/docs/sql-query?topic=sql-query-kpsetup) about how to store the password securely.
 This option will be deprected in the future.

 #### Custom API key for each data resource
 {: #apikey}

 As an alternative to providing user and password combinations, in {{site.data.keyword.Bluemix_notm}} you can also securely pass API keys for each resource location.
 Using the `APIKEY` keyword inside the according `FROM` or `INTO` clauses, you can pass in this information.
-To ensure that the passing of sensitive data is secure, first store the API key as a IAM credentials in a {{site.data.keyword.<secrets manager>}} service instance to which you have access, and then use the CRN of this IAM credentials instead of the plain text password.
+To ensure that the passing of sensitive data is secure, first store the API key as an IAM credential in a {{site.data.keyword.secrets-manager_short}} service instance to which you have access, and then use the CRN of this IAM credential instead of the plain text password.
 For more information, see [Creating IAM credentials](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-iam-credentials&interface=ui) on how to store the API key securely and the options for rotating the API key automatically.

-Same as for the PASSWORD you do have the option to store the API key as a custom standard key in a {{site.data.keyword.keymanagementserviceshort}} service instance to which you have access, and then use the CRN of this custom standard key instead of the plain text password.
-For more information, see [Setting up custom secrets in Key Protect](/docs/sql-query?topic=sql-query-kpsetup) on how to store the API key securely.
+You also have the option to store the API key as a custom standard key in a {{site.data.keyword.keymanagementserviceshort}} service instance to which you have access, and then use the CRN of this custom standard key instead of the plain text password.
+For more information, see [Setting up custom secrets in {{site.data.keyword.keymanagementserviceshort}}](/docs/sql-query?topic=sql-query-kpsetup) on how to store the API key securely.
 This option will be deprected in the future.

 ### Supported authentication methods per data resource for {{site.data.keyword.sqlquery_short}}
 {: #supportedauthentication}